 The People: Ubud vs Canggu

 The health effects aren’t just external.
 On any given day, I feel like superman here.
 Sans inflammation, my body bends in ways that would incapacitate me at home.
-It’s scary.
+It’s scary but exciting.

 The Ubudians are inclined toward au naturel.
 They glide along like gypsy specters with flowing hair and garments blowing in the wind.
 Beads and bangles adorn petite wrists and ankles.
 Many Ubudians jangle as they walk, a throwback to their ashram days in India.
 The soft scents of essential oils and biodegradable soap follow behind.
 Pouches hang at the hips, much like a wizard’s.
 The compartments presumably contain herbs and extra essential oils.